 To make substantial progress toward a more just, inclusive, and resilient world, we need more catalytic capital to flow.
-The Catalytic Capital Consortium, or C3, aims to demonstrate the power of this form of investment to extend and deepen the reach of the impact investing field, helping to address the annual funding shortfall that the Organisation for Economic Co-operation and Development (OECD) estimates at $3.7 trillion that is hindering the world from reaching the UN Sustainable Development Goals.
+The Catalytic Capital Consortium, or C3, aims to demonstrate the power of this form of investment to extend and deepen the reach of the impact investing field, helping to address the annual funding shortfall of $2.5 trillion in developing countries alone that is hindering the world from reaching the UN Sustainable Development Goals.
 The initiative is helping a select group of outstanding, diverse funds address some of the world’s most pressing challenges, while also building knowledge, awareness, and use of catalytic capital globally.

 To implement the C3 initiative, we selected a set of funds and organizations to receive impact investments totaling over $100 million.
 Collectively, this portfolio is intended to showcase powerful examples of catalytic capital across diverse sectors and geographies.
 It is designed to reduce risk, build track records, and increase the scale of promising fund managers.
 These investments to advance the C3 initiative set the stage for other investors—both impact-oriented and conventional—to participate and fuel additional growth.
 The Rockefeller Foundation and Omidyar Network have joined MacArthur as C3 Strategic Partners, each providing a portion of the initiative’s pooled grant funding.
 The investments related to C3 are funded solely by MacArthur.